 By continuing my enrollment in class(es), I agree to meet each of the expectations outlined above.

 New River Community College encourages all students to fully vaccinate against transmissible illnesses.
-Information about vaccinations can be found on the Virginia Department of Health website.
+Information about vaccinations can be found on the Virginia Department of Health website at www.vdh.virginia.gov.